Driving the enthralling Notom-Bullfrog Road in Capitol Reef NP

 How long does it take to drive the Notom-Bullfrog Road?

-Set high in the Capitol Reef National Park, plan up to two hours of drive time one-way without any stop.
-The road will take you along the most fascinating scenery in the state.
-Relish the views along this backway as it skirts along the eastern edge of the Waterpocket Fold, a geologic wonder that runs the length of this road.
-Several narrow canyons cut through the road and the effort spent exploring them is well rewarded by the spectacular geology.
-The road runs along the eastern side of the Waterpocket Fold and offers excellent scenery and hiking opportunities.
-Access to many of the park's backcountry trails, such as Lower Muley Twist and Halls Creek Narrows can be found off this road.
-It’s one of the best drives of Capitol Reef National Park.
+Located high in Capitol Reef National Park, plan up to two hours of one-way drive time without any stops.
+The road will take you along some of the most fascinating scenery in the state.
+Enjoy the views along this backway as it skirts the eastern edge of the Waterpocket Fold, a geological wonder that extends along the length of the road.
+Several narrow canyons intersect the road, and exploring them is rewarded with spectacular geological formations.
+The road offers excellent scenery and hiking opportunities, running along the eastern side of the Waterpocket Fold.
+Access to many of the park's backcountry trails, such as Lower Muley Twist and Halls Creek Narrows, can be found off this road.